WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### viewLoaded( viewName, loadTime, screenCapture, completionBlock )
-Use this API to create a custom app flow with dynamic views.
 <details>
-<summary>more...</summary>
+<summary>Use this API to create a custom app flow with dynamic views.</summary>

 Parameters:
 - viewName is the name of the view loaded